 Freshman Seminar Courses taught by PEI faculty enable incoming students to delve deeply into environmental topics.
 Several provide unusual field study experiences that powerfully impact student perspectives on sustainability topics.
 Among the offerings are:

-Through PEI’s internship program, undergraduates from diverse disciplinary backgrounds are able to engage in sustainability research and service projects on the Princeton campus and around the globe.
+Through PEI’s internship program, undergraduates from diverse disciplinary backgrounds engage in sustainability research and service projects on the Princeton campus and around the globe.
 Past internships have focused on issues including land stewardship, energy efficiency in low income housing, urban transportation, water scarcity, sanitation, and food purchases.

 Independent Research Projects